Ahmed and Salim: Popularity

 According to The Columbus Ledger-Enquirer, the show has a "cult following" in Israel.
 The debut episode, in which the father "bemoans the fact that his sons haven't gone off on a suicide mission and killed lots of Jews," attracted 600,000 viewers on YouTube.

 Controversy

 The series includes extreme scenes, which many viewers find offensive.
 In one of the episodes, Ahmed falls in love with a Jewish girl, who in turn develops a crush on younger brother Salim; their father resolves the conflict by shooting the girl dead.
 In another episode, which was taken off YouTube following complaints by shocked viewers, the father dreams he has become a "stinking Jewish rabbi" and his sons do what they were taught to do when encountering a Jew, namely shoot him in the testicles.

 The show has drawn the critical attention of the Arabic press.
 The United Arab Emirates has banned Ahmed and Salim.
 Palestinian bloggers have denounced it.
-YouTube removed one of the first six episodes and warned the creators that it could ban the entire series if new episodes are too offensive.
-Despite the show's offensive nature, many of Ahmed and Salims Facebook friends are in fact Muslims and many of the show's fans are in Arab countries.